 Guest post by NPL Featured Photographer Matt Kloskowski:

 When I print my landscape photos, I often already have a frame in mind.
 At this point, all I need is the perfect print!
-Some of my favorite frames, sold by Nations Photo Lab, are perfect for landscapes.
+Wood frames are perfect for landscapes.
 They’re simple but well made, so the photos really stand out.

 Don’t let the complicated framing process discourage you from creating beautiful wall art from your favorite images.
 Here is my quick and easy system for sizing, printing, and framing my favorite landscape photos:

 1. First, ensure that your photo is the perfect size.